CoopersDigitalProduction/local-foundation-blueprint/app/public/wp-content/plugins/wordfence/readme.txt

 = How does Wordfence Security protect sites from attackers? =

 The WordPress security plugin provides the best protection available for your website.
-Powered by the constantly updated Threat Defense Feed, WordFence Firewall stops you from getting hacked.
+Powered by the constantly updated Threat Defense Feed, Wordfence Firewall stops you from getting hacked.
 Wordfence Scan leverages the same proprietary feed, alerting you quickly about security issues or if your site is compromised.
 The Live Traffic view gives you real-time visibility into traffic and hack attempts on your website.
 A deep set of additional tools round out the most comprehensive WordPress security solution available.

 = What features does Wordfence Premium enable? =

-We offer a Premium API key that gives you real-time updates to the Threat Defense Feed which includes a real-time IP blacklist, firewall rules and malware signatures.
-Premium support, country blocking, more frequent scans, two-factor authentication and spam and spamvertising checks are also included.
+We offer a Premium API key that gives you real-time updates to the Threat Defense Feed which includes a real-time IP blacklist, firewall rules, and malware signatures.
+Premium support, country blocking, more frequent scans, and spam and spamvertising checks are also included.
 [Click here to sign-up for Wordfence Premium now](http://www.wordfence.com/) or simply install Wordfence free and start protecting your website.

 = How does the Wordfence WordPress Firewall protect websites? =